Alignak-monitoring-contrib/alignak-backend/docs/api.rst

 How to use the token
 ~~~~~~~~~~~~~~~~~~~~

-For all method you request to endpoints, you need to pass the token.
+For all method you request on an endpoint, you need to provide the token.
-Do pass this token, you can use *basic auth*.
-Pass token as username and set password empty.
+You can use *basic auth*: use the token as a username and set password as empty.

 GET method (get)